 No one wants to believe that addiction can happen to them or their spouse.
-But with the way the world is today, with drugs being pushed harder than ever before, many spouses may find themselves confronting some tough choices.
+But with the way the world is today, with drugs being pushed harder than ever before, many spouses of addicts may find themselves confronting some tough choices.

 Addiction can be one of the hardest situations to face, especially when it affects your marriage partner.
 There are many obstacles to overcome throughout the addiction recovery process, from the persistent threat of relapse, anger, feelings of hopelessness, broken trust, and guilt.
 But not all is lost, there is hope.
 When getting someone into rehab, such as your spouse, there are steps that can be taken to help you handle what is most likely a very overwhelming situation.